1989 Klötzli incident: Consequences

-Ensuing events
+Aftermath

 Just seven weeks after the game in Sion, Roger Kundert tore a cruciate ligament during training.
-Because his right knee could no longer withstand the stresses of professional sport, he retired from active football in the spring of 1990.
-The then 30-year-old Martin Frei vented his anger, wrote the association bosses a sharp letter and decided to end his career immediately.
-Alex Germann trained for a year with FC Wettingen and then returned as a professional player, but the planned move to the Bundesliga and Borussia Dortmund no longer came about.
+Because his right knee could no longer withstand the stress of professional sport, he retired from active football in the spring of 1990.
+The 30-year-old Martin Frei vented his anger, wrote the association bosses a sharp letter and decided to end his career immediately.
+Alex Germann trained for a year with FC Wettingen and then returned as a professional player, but the planned move to the Bundesliga club Borussia Dortmund was not completed.

 Reto Baumgartner's contract with FC Wettingen expired.
-He then continued his career with FC Basel, played for another four years in the Nationalliga B and he later became a professional beach soccer player.
-Since FC Basel's AGM in 2008, Baumgartner is a member of the club's board of directors.
-At the club's annual general meeting in November 2020 he was elected as the new chairman.
+He continued his career with FC Basel, played for another four years in the Nationalliga B and he later became a professional beach soccer player.
+Since FC Basel's AGM in 2008, Baumgartner has been a member of the club's board of directors.
+At the club's annual general meeting in November 2020, he was elected as the new chairman.

-Half a year later, referee Klötzli also ended his career as a referee.
+Six months later, referee Klötzli ended his career as a referee.
 The Sion scandal was his last game at the professional level.
-Afterwards he became addicted to gambling.
-He landed into debt and ran into problems with his job, which he then lost.
-In 1999 he was sentenced to a conditional prison term of 18 months for forgery and abuse of confidence.
+Afterwards, he developed a gambling addiction.
+He had landed into debt and ran into problems with his job, which he then lost.
+In 1999, he was sentenced to a conditional prison term of 18 months for forgery and abuse of confidence.
 As a bank employee, Klötzli embezzled a total of CHF 800,000 between 1990 and 1993.
 The former referee now lives in seclusion in the canton of Jura, where he ran a restaurant with his wife.
 They retired at the end of 2017.